 Technical assistance (TA) is the process of providing targeted support to an organization to address a specific issue or problem, or to build capacity, support, and value in the organization.

-Some of Dr. Shane's previous TA work includes workload and call-volume analysis, activity-based budgeting, problem-oriented policing, and performance management.
+Some of Dr. Shane's previous TA work includes workload and call-volume analysis, activity-based budgeting, community and problem-oriented policing, and performance management.

 Performance management is a systematic effort to improve performance through an ongoing process of establishing desired outcomes, setting performance standards, then collecting, analyzing and reporting on streams of data to improve individual and collective performance.
 Policing has begun adopting this evolving management paradigm, which represents a departure from the traditional management approach police agencies are accustomed to working with.
 Dr. Shane created a performance management framework that reflects the policing environment.